Damian-R/ayumu/README.md

-a quick 1-day project I made because I wanted to see how well I could do :)
+a quick 1-day game I made because I wanted to see how well I could do :)